pedbad/react-shadcn-demo/README.md

 - A dedicated page for component experiments lives at `/langcen`.
 It currently renders demo headings and body copy so designers/devs can preview the Cambridge theme outside the landing card.
 - The Bun server serves `src/langcen.html`, which hydrates `LangCenApp` via `langcen-frontend.tsx`.
 Add new shadcn components there to grow the showcase gradually.

+- The `/landing` route now hydrates `LandingApp` via `landing.html`/`landing-frontend.tsx`, giving the team a sticky-sidebar dashboard with 15 “Learning Object” cards (image, blurb, CTA).
+This is the page designers can use to vet grid spacing, content density, and navigation behavior separate from the Language Centre experience.

 ### Interaction logic

 - The Exercises accordions on `/langcen` are controlled by a scroll observer in `LangCenApp`.
 As you navigate to a subsection via the nav dropdown or scroll, the observer updates the currently visible exercise and opens the corresponding shadcn accordion automatically.